emilbluemax/InterCommunityInteractionReddit/README.md

 ## Highlights
 + Script for scrapping Node(Subreddit) and its features.
 + Script for scrapping edge/Interaction between Nodes(Subreddits) - using hyperlinks present in the top posts in that subreddit
++ Graphical representation of the scrapped nodes and edges along with community detection